-Google requires verification for advertisers who want to run election ads or use political affiliation in personalized advertising in the United States.
+Google requires verification for advertisers who want to run election ads in the United States.
 You can apply to be verified if you are a political committee, non-profit organization, or business.

 Important note for election ads

 Google requires that all election ads contain a disclosure identifying who has paid for the ad.
 For most ad formats, Google will automatically generate an “Paid for by” disclosure using the information provided during this verification process.